-As expected, with core counts on the rise, we have seen a shift upwards in upper-tier pricing for the really core-heavy chips – demanding the Ryzen 9 nomenclature.
+As expected, with core counts on the rise, we have seen a shift upwards in upper-tier pricing for the really core-heavy chips – those demanding the Ryzen 9 nomenclature.

 AMD has a habit of ruthlessly copying Intel’s naming conventions, even if everyone finds it incredibly annoying and confusing.
-Intel introduced the Core i9 tier into the desktop mainstream with its 9th Gen chips, and it wasn’t all that surprising to see AMD go tit-for-tat with its own equivalent high-performance tier with the Ryzen 9 3900X – carrying its own high-tier price tag at $499.
+Intel introduced the Core i9 tier into the desktop mainstream with its 9th Gen chips, and it wasn’t all that surprising to see AMD go tit-for-tat with its own equivalent high-performance tier with the Ryzen 9 3900X and Ryzen 9 3950X.

-The Ryzen 7 2700X, an eight-core, 16-thread CPU, launched for $329, and the best-in-class gaming CPU, the Ryzen 5 2600, costs just $190.
+For a little bit of context, the Ryzen 7 2700X launched for $329, and the best-in-class gaming CPU, the Ryzen 5 2600, costs just $190 today, often less.
 That’s an incredibly competitive price, and AMD looks to be sticking to its guns with the Ryzen 7 3700X and Ryzen 5 3600X launching at roughly similar price points as their forebears.